ppau/ppau-graphics/README.md

 `python3 /path/to/render.py --auth_tag_file /path/to/file`

+## Multi-page documents

+SVG doesn't support multi-page documents, but it is now possible to collate SVGs into a PDF.

 ## WSGI

 There's a semi-experimental WSGI implementation in the subdirectory of that name.

 Running `create_index.py` will generate you an `index.html` (which expects to be in the project root).
 It will also generate preview JPEGs which are much smaller than the PNGs.

 # License